pgarner/pgarner.github.io/projects.md

 Storytelling and first impressions in face-to-face and algorithm-powered digital interviews is a collaboration with [Adrian Bangerter](https://www.unine.ch/ipto/home/collaborateurstrices/adrian-bangerter.html) at UniNe and [Marianne Schmid Mast](https://hec.unil.ch/people/mschmidmast) at UNIL.
 We will try to automatically extract the information that the psychologists find to be indicative of job performance from interviews.
 The project funds [Mutian He](https://www.idiap.ch/~mhe/) and the best parts of [Daniel Carron](https://www.idiap.ch/~dcarron/).

+# Previous projects

 ## [NCCR Evolving Language](https://evolvinglanguage.ch/)

-I work with [James Henderson](https://www.idiap.ch/~jhenderson/) and [Hervé Bourlard](https://people.idiap.ch/bourlard) in "Low Level Mechanisms of Language Evolution".
-We hope to model the junction of the human cochlea and the neural system and uncover the means by which the human auditory system can adapt to changing environments.
-It funds [Louise](https://www.idiap.ch/~lcoppieters/)
+I worked with [James Henderson](https://www.idiap.ch/~jhenderson/) and [Hervé Bourlard](https://people.idiap.ch/bourlard) in "Low Level Mechanisms of Language Evolution".
+We modelled the junction of the human cochlea and the neural system, uncovering the means by which the human auditory system can adapt to changing environments.
+It funded [Louise](https://www.idiap.ch/~lcoppieters/)

 ## [NATAI](https://data.snf.ch/grants/grant/191634)

-The Nature of Artificial Intelligence is an [Agora](http://www.snf.ch/en/funding/science-communication/agora/Pages/default.aspx) project; with several Idiap colleagues, we will try to demonstrate speech synthesis in a museum context.
-The exhibition is now open at the [Musée de la Main](https://museedelamain.ch/).
+The Nature of Artificial Intelligence was an [Agora](http://www.snf.ch/en/funding/science-communication/agora/Pages/default.aspx) project; with several Idiap colleagues, we demonstrated speech synthesis in a museum context.
+The exhibition was open at the [Musée de la Main](https://museedelamain.ch/).

 ## [NAST](https://data.snf.ch/grants/grant/185010)

-Neural Architectures for Speech Technology is a follow up to MASS in which we will generalise that work to generic neural architectures.
-We aim to embed physiologically and statistically plausible components into standard deep learning architectures to bring them closer to true analogues of biological systems.
-It funds [Alex](https://www.idiap.ch/~abittar/) and [Haolin](https://www.idiap.ch/~hchen/).
+Neural Architectures for Speech Technology was a follow up to MASS in which we generalised that work to generic neural architectures.
+We embedded physiologically and statistically plausible components into standard deep learning architectures to bring them closer to true analogues of biological systems.
+It funded [Alex](https://www.idiap.ch/~abittar/) and [Haolin](https://www.idiap.ch/~hchen/).

-# Previous projects

 ## ADeL

-ADeL can be thought of as building on the work done in DeepCharisma, bringing in audio visual modes to investigate how speech and gesture processing can help infer charismatic qualities.
+ADeL built on the work done in DeepCharisma, bringing in audio visual modes to investigate how speech and gesture processing can help infer charismatic qualities.
 The work was funded by [E4S](https://e4s.center/); it was a collaboration with [Daniel Gatica](https://www.idiap.ch/~gatica/) here at Idiap, with [Marianne Schmid Mast](https://hec.unil.ch/people/mschmidmast) and [John Antonakis](http://hec.unil.ch/people/jantonakis) at UNIL and [Jennifer Jordan](https://www.imd.org/faculty/professors/jennifer-jordan/) and [Alyson Meister](https://www.imd.org/faculty/professors/alyson-meister/) at IMD.

 ## DAHL